dfelinto/blender-manual/manual/editors/outliner/interface.rst

 .. _bpy.types.LayerCollection.exclude:

 Enable Collection (checkbox, collection only)
    Exclude the collection from the view layer.
-This option is shown in front of the collection icon, it is not part of the restrictions column.

 Visibility (eye icon)
    Toggles the visibility of the object or collection in the 3D Viewport.